andrewt3000/MachineLearning/neuralNets.md

 ```

 ### Loss Function
-The next step is to choose and implement a loss function.
+The next step is to choose a loss function.
+Then implement the loss function or use a loss function from an existing library.
 The loss function measures how inaccurate a model is for a single example.
 Training a model minimizes the loss function.
-Mean squared error is a common loss function for regression.
-Cross entropy is a common loss function for classification.
+Mean squared error is a typical loss function for regression.
+Cross entropy is a typical loss function for classification.

 | ML Problem | Loss Function | PyTorch Class |
 | :--- | :--- | :--- |